Skip to main content

 Required Attendance

 Because of the high volume of applicants competing to participate in the program, the condensed nature of the program schedule, and the high program costs, the University requires that participants commit to attend all scheduled events.
+All classes and events (with the exception of Orientation) are in person and have no virtual/remote option.

 The core components of ULEAD include seven class days (on six subjects), a 360 assessment, a team paper and a team presentation.
 ULEAD classes include: